 Some coping skills are clearly positive, some are not so straight forward.
 Some coping techniques can be problematic and exacerbate the stress or even cause harm.
 Some coping techniques are not problematic in moderation, but if done too often become harmful.
 Additionally what is helpful for one person, may not be helpful for another.
 So it important for every person to discover what are the best coping skills or responses for them.

-For our purposes it is best to look at coping skills in terms of responses to psychological stressors.
+For our purposes, it is best to look at coping skills in terms of responses to psychological stressors.

-A psychological stressor can be considered anything that causes the individual stress.
+A psychological stressor can be considered anything that causes an individual stress.
 This stress can come in the form of many feelings including anxiety, apprehension, fear, sadness, distress, frustration, anger, hurt, or anything that triggers a trauma response.

 Coping with Stressors

-We cope with stressors everyday, often without even realizing it.
+We cope with stressors every day, often without even realizing it.
 When we cope with stressful events (even if it is a simple daily task), it is vitally important that we use healthy effective coping skills.

-For example if I become so anxious (stress) about taking my car to the mechanic (stressor) that I start hitting the steering wheel, crying and turn the car around and go home (coping), I have coped with the stressor.
+For example, if I become so anxious (stress) about taking my car to the mechanic (stressor) that I start hitting the steering wheel, crying and turn the car around and go home (coping), I have coped with the stressor.
 However, my coping was not effective in that I was not able to accomplish what I needed to do.
 All I did was make the stress go away, but I did not effectively cope with the stressor, and I may have additional problems later when my car’s problems get worse.